-Apparently 59% of employers say they have to withdraw job offers after receiving poor references about successful applicants.
-The survey doesn't say what percentage of applications are affected, but we can presume that it's a significant number if 59% of employers mentioned it as being a problem.
-This means that lots of people are failing to prepare their references properly.
-It also means that some people who are initially unsuccessful stand a chance to be offered the job because the preferred applicant was found to be rather less than they claimed to be, but only of course if the second-choice applicant's references check out well.
-Given the high incidence of rejection due to references, this will inevitably create a sensitivity among interviewers and a desire to avoid the disappointment and time-wasting nuisance of receiving a poor reference about a chosen candidate.
-Thus there is an opportunity for applicants to increase their value (as perceived by the interviewer), to be the first-choice candidate, or failing that to be reliable second-choice candidate, by:
+Apparently 59% of employers said they have had to withdraw job offers after receiving poor references about successful applicants.
+This means that some people are failing to prepare their references properly.
+It also means that some people who are initially unsuccessful stand a chance to be offered the job because the preferred applicant was found to be rather less than they claimed to be, but only of course if the second-choice applicant's references are satisfactory.
+Given that some inititally successful candidates are rejected due to references, there will be a sensitivity among interviewers to this, and a desire to avoid the disappointment and time-wasting nuisance of receiving a poor reference about a chosen candidate.
+Thus there is an opportunity for applicants to increase their suitability (as perceived by the interviewer), to be the first-choice candidate, or failing that to be reliable second-choice candidate, by:

 - emphasising the availability of good reliable references on the CV

 - taking good printed references to the interview (see the reference letters page), and

 - ensuring that reliable referees are prepared and able to provide excellent references when asked by the interviewer, should (when) the job is offered

 So do not treat references as something to do after the interview - prepare your references in advance - and take the evidence with you.